gcsizmadia/EgonsoftHU.Extensions.DependencyInjection.Autofac/README.md

 ### Example output - .NET 6

-Navigating to `http://localhost:58286/api/tests` should display this result:
+Navigating to the `~/api/tests` API endpoint should display this result:
 ```json
 {
   "serviceA": "Hello from Company.Product.ComponentA.ServiceA",